 - sudden, severe headache with no known cause

 - loss of balance, dizziness.

 There are two major types of stroke: ischaemic and haemorrhagic.
-An ischaemic stroke is when blood flow is interrupted to the brain, eg, when a blood clot blocks a brain artery.
+An ischaemic stroke is when blood flow is interrupted to the brain, due to a blood clot blocking the flow of blood through blood vessels that deliver oxygen and nutrients to the brain.
 A haemorrhagic stroke is when a blood vessel or artery in the brain bursts, and there is a leakage of blood into the brain.
 Both types of stroke share the same possible symptoms and effects.

 Every nine minutes, one Australian experiences a stroke, with 56,000 strokes occurring annually.
 That’s 160 strokes every day.1

 Survivors are likely to suffer a decreased quality of life for many months, if not years, post-stroke.
 They may need long-term rehabilitation as well as the support of family, loved ones and other carers and healthcare professionals.

 Almost half a million Australians live with the effects of stroke, and this is predicted to increase to one million by 2050.1 Sadly, around one in five people will die within 28 days of a stroke.2

 Over 90 per cent of people who have a stroke remain without effective treatment and must suffer the debilitating consequences, as the only clinically approved drug to treat ischaemic stroke can be used in only a small percentage of patients due to its severe side effects.

 Stroke also places a huge burden on the healthcare system – the financial cost of stroke in Australia is estimated to be $5 billion each year.3

 Up to 50 per cent of all strokes are preventable, and there are several factors that increase your risk of stroke that can be controlled or treated.
 The most important ones are: